More About Our History

 In 1999, NKCDC added an economic development program to support artists and entrepreneurs, stimulate small business growth and bolster local employment opportunities.
 In 2001, NKCDC became the Neighborhood Advisory Committee for the community, a program of Philadelphia’s Division of Housing and Community Development.
 That same year NKCDC was named a chartered member of NeighborWorks America, a congressionally-funded network of more than 240 community development organizations across the country.

-NKCDC became the first organization to complete a multi-use funding initiative through a Pennsylvania Housing Finance Agency’s pilot program in 2005.
-That year, NKCDC also completed the first home repair project under the City of Philadelphia’s Targeted Basic System Repair Program.
+NKCDC became the first organization to complete a multi-use funding initiative through a Pennsylvania Housing Finance Agency pilot program in 2005.
 Coral Street Arts House, a 2005 redevelopment of an abandoned textile mill in East Kensington, became the region’s first project to combine low-income housing with artist live-work space, winning a Grand Jury Award from the Philadelphia Preservation Alliance.
+In 2005, NKCDC also completed the first home repair project under the City of Philadelphia’s Targeted Basic System Repair Program.

-Today, NKCDC offers housing services to all Philadelphia residents; maintains more than 900 vacant parcels throughout North Philadelphia; and provides small business resources, neighborhood planning, leadership development and community support across the Kensington, Fishtown and Port Richmond neighborhoods.
-Each year we serve more than 20,000 low- and moderate-income families and 60,000 residents.
+Today, NKCDC continues to develop affordable apartments and single-family homes; offers housing services to all Philadelphia residents; maintains hundreds of vacant lots across North Philadelphia; and provides small business resources, neighborhood planning, leadership development and community resources for the Kensington, Fishtown and Port Richmond neighborhoods.